Warda179/Weather-Forecast-Website/README.md

 ---

-**Step by step Guide on how to run Weather Forecast Application**:
+## Step by step Guide on how to run Weather Forecast Application:

----

 ### 1. **Clone the Repository**